Time Off and Leave

 When an employee transfers from one employee group to another (academic to civil service or vice versa), sick leave credit will be transferred.
 All transfers of sick leave credit require the presentation of appropriate records verifying

 the sick leave accrued and unused prior to the transfer.
-For assistance with sick leave transfers, the hiring unit should contact the campus HR office.
+Employees with questions should contact their hiring unit.
+Units needing assistance with sick leave transfers should contact the campus/central human resources office.